OUR SERVICES

 - Custom-created for each patient

-- Maintain natural teeth and jaw position by keeping the patient’s teeth from moving in any gaps that might exist due to premature loss of a baby tooth
+- Maintain natural teeth and jaw position by keeping the patient’s teeth from moving into any gaps that might exist due to premature missing teeth, like early loss of baby teeth

 - Most often used for children, but can be used for adults too